gsd1214/jim-xiao-wang-final-assignment/README.md

 - As an admin, I can edit existing records
 - As an admin, I can delete members
 - As an admin, I can bulk-delete selected members
-- As an admin, I receive validation messages for errors
+- As an admin, I can receive validation messages for errors

 ##  Running Locally